 * If you ONLY qualify for IE status and not SBS (1% tax rate), then all of the above are accurate, except you will pay 20% on annual net profit, rather than 1% on gross turnover (monthly).

-In most cases, the registration process takes ~3 business days and involves a visit to the Public Service Hall and the Revenue Service (on different days), where you're accompanied by our specialist.
-If you already have a Georgian tax ID, it will need to be merged with your new IE account, this can delay completion of the the SBS registration by up to 10 business days.
+In most cases, the registration process takes approx. 3 business days and involves a visit to the Public Service Hall and the Revenue Service (on different days), where you're accompanied by our specialist.
+If you already have a Georgian tax ID, it will need to be merged with your new IE account, and this can delay completion of the the SBS registration by up to 10 business days.

 Your SBS 1% tax rate is effective from the first day of the month following completion of the SBS application.
 Therefore, if you already have a Georgian tax ID it is advised to start at least 15 days before the end of the month, in order to have the status active for the first day of the following month.

 If you don’t meet all the criteria to qualify, your application for SBS (1%) will either be rejected, or simply not accepted in the first place.
 Some typical reasons you do not qualify include:

 * You are an employee posing as a contractor/freelancer (i.e., you have only 1 client and various benefits, fixed monthly compensation, etc.)